Neuromend Infusions Schedule Free Consultation

 While ketamine-assisted psychotherapy is gaining prominence, it's essential to recognize that various adjunctive interventions can enhance the therapeutic process.
 Here are some other types of assisted psychotherapies:

-1. Mindfulness-Based Approaches: Mindfulness practices, such as mindfulness-based cognitive therapy (MBCT) and mindfulness-based stress reduction (MBSR), involve cultivating present-moment awareness and non-judgmental acceptance.
-These techniques can be integrated into psychotherapy sessions to promote emotional regulation, stress reduction, and overall well-being.
+1. Mindfulness-Based Approaches: Mindfulness practices such as mindfulness-based cognitive therapy (MBCT) and mindfulness-based stress reduction (MBSR), involve cultivating present-moment awareness and non-judgmental acceptance.
+These techniques can be integrated into not only your everyday health journey, but in psychotherapy sessions to promote emotional regulation, stress reduction, and overall well-being.

 2. Art Therapy: Art therapy harnesses the expressive power of art to facilitate self-exploration and emotional healing.
 Through painting, drawing, sculpting, or other creative modalities, individuals can access unconscious thoughts and emotions, providing valuable insights into their inner world.
 Art therapy can complement traditional psychotherapy by offering alternative channels for communication and expression.